iDiffusion/Adventure-Bot/README.md

 The `prompt.json` file is formatted to make changing or adding to the story a breeze.

-First there is one variable within the file called story which contains an array of elements (parts of the story).

-The first few elements are `adventure`, `explore`, and the totems (currently book, knife, and locket); then it is followed by the story.
+First there are two variable within the file, one called `totems` which contain and array of totems, and the other `story` which contains an array of elements (parts of the story).
+The first few elements in story are `adventure`, and `explore`, followed by the story.

-Each element in story contains a `path` (path name), `value` (string to printed), `connected` (list of the next linked paths/choices), `userPick` (whether or not to stop and allow users to vote), `runnable` (which function to run when the path in called, ie giveKeys), and `required` (the name of the totem required if one is needed).
+Each element in story contains a `path` (path name), `value` (string to printed), `connected` (list of the next linked paths/choices), `userPick` (whether or not to stop and allow users to vote), `runnable` (which function to run when the path in called, ie. giveKeys), and `required` (the name of the totem required if one is needed).
 For example:
 ```
   {
     "path": "1",